 We eat a lot of garlic in this house.
-I crush it or dice it for sauteing and I roast it!
+I crush it or dice it to saute and I roast it!
 Everyone must learn to How to Roast Garlic!
 It’s one of the easiest things you’ll ever do.
 I love EASY recipes!

 Yes, I’ve always been very safe.